Why Proper Bookkeeping is Crucial for Business Success

 Legal Requirements: Compliance with Recordkeeping Laws

-Businesses are legally required to maintain accurate financial records.
-The Internal Revenue Service (IRS) mandates that all businesses — regardless of size or entity type — keep complete and accurate records to support income, deductions, and credits reported on their tax returns.
+The Internal Revenue Service (IRS) mandates that all businesses — regardless of size or entity type — keep complete and accurate records to support what is reported on their tax returns.

 “Except in a few cases, the law does not require any specific kind of records.
 You can choose any recordkeeping system suited to your business that clearly shows your income and expenses.”